 But what do they mean?

-Self-awareness is ability to recognise your emotions and understand the potential impact of your behaviour on others.
+Self-awareness is the ability to recognise your emotions and understand the potential impact of your behaviour on others.
 Self-regulation is not only identifying emotions but managing them as well.
-It’ like a social insurance policy, that can prevent you from getting yourself into difficult situations, rather than necessitating damage control after you explode and attempt to pick up the pieces!
-I’m not saying I’ve never exploded but I am aware I’m exploding (if you get my meaning 😊)
+It’s like a social insurance policy that can prevent you from getting yourself into difficult situations rather than necessitating damage control after you explode and attempt to pick up the pieces!
+I’m not saying I’ve never exploded, but I am aware I’m exploding (if you get my meaning 😊)

 Motivation is easier to spot.
-Motivated people thrive when pushing themselves to do something they didn’t think they could do, like run a marathon.
+Motivated people thrive when pushing themselves to do something they didn’t think they could do, like running a marathon.
 Think of entrepreneurs launching a business.
-A founder will dedicate all of their free time to pursuing a dream that may never materialise, yet they are propelled in their endeavor by a sense of passion and belief in what they are doing.
-I’ve had the pleasure to work with a number of serial entrepreneurs and they’re such inspirational people.
+A founder will dedicate all of their free time to pursuing a dream that may never materialise, yet they are propelled in their endeavour by a sense of passion and belief in what they are doing.
+I’ve had the pleasure to work with several serial entrepreneurs, and they’re such inspirational people.

-Last but not least are Social Skills; probably my weakest trait in the EQ assessment criteria.
-Sometimes I don’t feel like being sociable, I enjoy quiet time and I’m OK with my own company too.
+Last but not least is Social Skills, probably my weakest trait in the EQ assessment criteria.
+Sometimes, I don’t feel like being sociable, enjoy quiet time, and I’m OK with my company, too.
 However, it’s always been an important part of my job.
-People with great social skills make others feel valued and understand the importance of sincere connections both in business and personal interactions.
-I’ve had some great nights out with clients and hopefully they still remember me 😊.
+People with great social skills make others feel valued and understand the importance of sincere connections in business and personal interactions.
+I’ve had some great nights out with clients, and hopefully, they still remember me 😊.

 There are many different opinions about whether EQ can be learned or whether it’s a natural part of your personality.
-The jury is out for me but if you want more info, don’t hesitate to drop me a note as I’ve spent a lot of time studying EQ behaviour.
+The jury is out for me, but if you want more info, don’t hesitate to drop me a note, as I’ve spent much time studying EQ behaviour.

-Finally this month, and in my quest to raise awareness of autoimmune disease, I want to talk about Raynaud’s disease.
-When you suffer from Raynaud’s you get used to looking like your part Zombie.
+Finally, this month, and in my quest to raise awareness of autoimmune disease, I want to talk about Raynaud’s disease.
+When you suffer from Raynaud’s, you get used to looking like you are part Zombie.
 It affects your blood circulation.
 When you’re cold, anxious, or stressed, your fingers and toes change colour and look “dead”.
-My nose is affected too.
-Without getting all medical, there are two types of Raynaud’s, one’s an autoimmune disease and the other isn’t.
+My nose is affected, too.
+Without getting all medical, there are two types of Raynaud’s; one’s an autoimmune disease, and the other isn’t.
 Mine is secondary Raynaud’s, the autoimmune version.
-It’s certainly become more of a disability with touch screen technology and being outside the pub drinking cold beer doesn’t help!
+It’s certainly become more of a disability with touchscreen technology, and being outside the pub drinking cold beer doesn’t help!

-Until next time, here’s to 17th May when some more “normal” stuff happens.
+Until next time, here’s to 17th May, when more “normal” stuff happens.

 Lots of love xxx